Can discrete-time analyses be trusted for stepped wedge trials with continuous recruitment?: Discussion

-Although we attempt to investigate the impact of continuous recruitment on the performance of discrete-time linear mixed models under a wide array of settings in Table \ref{tab:overview}, the current study is not free of limitations.
-First, while the RVE with MD correction achieves nominal 95\% CI coverage and type I error rate under continuous recruitment, the estimates of random effects variance components from misspecified models is not valid.
-When discrete-time models are applied to SW-CRTs with continuous recruitment, the variance component estimates under the EXCH, NE and DTD may not accurately reflect the true correlation structures (e.g., CTD).
-Although it is technically feasible to fit CTD models using Markov Chain Monte Carlo maximum likelihood approximation,\cite{Samuel2024} the high dimensionality of the CTD correlation structure raises substantial computational burden.
-We therefore focus on discrete-time working models in this article and encourage future software development to improve the accessibility of continuous-time methods.
-Because ICC estimates calculated from pilot studies or concluded trials are routinely used for sample size calculations in future SW-CRTs, the development of software implementations for variance component estimation under CTD structures, along with guidance for translating these continuous-time parameters into design specifications for discrete-time analyses, would be helpful in practice when recruitment-time information is available.
-This variance component misspecification issue represents one aspect of a broader challenge in modeling continuous recruitment data.
-Second, we focus exclusively on continuous outcomes due to fundamental challenges that arise with non-Gaussian outcomes under continuous recruitment.
-For binary outcomes, the non-collapsibility property of odds ratios means that marginal and conditional effect estimates differ systematically, even without confounding.
-This divergence becomes particularly problematic under continuous recruitment, where varying enrollment times within cluster-periods introduce additional layers of complexity that cannot be adequately addressed through standard adjustment methods.
-Moreover, the inherent mean-variance relationship in binary outcomes implies that the correlation structure also depends on outcome prevalence.
-When recruitment occurs continuously during each period, prevalence may vary continuously within cluster-periods, causing the correlation structure to change over time in ways that discrete-time models cannot accommodate.
-These complexities suggest that developing methods to address continuous recruitment for binary, count, and time-to-event outcomes represents an important area for future methodological advancement.
+Although we investigate the impact of continuous recruitment on discrete-time linear mixed models across a wide array of settings, this study is not without limitations.
+First, while the RVE with MD correction achieves nominal 95\% CI coverage under continuous recruitment, the random-effects variance components from misspecified working models are not valid: when discrete-time models are applied to SW-CRTs with continuous recruitment, the variance component estimates under the EXCH, NE, and DTD structures may not accurately reflect the underlying CTD correlation structure.
+An alternative is to fit the CTD model directly via the Markov chain Monte Carlo maximum likelihood approximation,\cite{Samuel2024} but Simulation Study VIII indicates that the high dimensionality of the CTD correlation structure imposes a substantial computational burden, rendering this approach impractical for routine use.
+To our knowledge, no existing package supports robust variance estimation for CTD models, which further limits CTD-based inference in practice.
+We therefore focus on discrete-time working models and encourage future software development to improve the accessibility of continuous-time methods, including robust variance estimation for the CTD structure.
+Such development is particularly important because ICC estimates from pilot studies or completed trials are routinely used for sample size calculations in future SW-CRTs; reliable variance component estimation under the CTD structure, together with guidance for translating these continuous-time parameters into design specifications for discrete-time analyses, would be directly useful when recruitment-time information is available.
+Second, we focus on continuous outcomes in this initial effort.
+An important avenue for future work is to extend our simulation studies to binary outcomes.
+One caveat is that the point estimates from logistic linear mixed models can depend on the specification of the random effects structure; however, this limitation should not preclude investigating how continuous recruitment affects the performance of binary outcome analyses.